Crataco/ai-guide/guide/original.md

 >
 > *Alice entered the chat.*

-* * *

-# MODEL SETTINGS
+## MODEL SETTINGS

-**TL;DR: You can influence how the models generate by changing your settings.
+You can influence how the models generate by changing your settings.
 For well-supported models, try the defaults.
-If not the defaults, try the presets (I've had talkative -- and at times, unpredictable -- results with Sphinx Moth and Ouroburos while testing Erebus 2.7B, ConvoGPT 6B and Pythia 12B Deduped).
-But if you're a DIY user, tweak with the settings, which I describe to the best of my knowledge in this section.**
+If not the defaults, try the presets.

 This guide focuses on the settings present in KoboldAI/TavernAI (via KAI).
 They're also available in the Text Generation UI, but instead go by their [Huggingface codenames](https://huggingface.co/docs/transformers/main_classes/text_generation#transformers.GenerationConfig).

 - **"Temperature"** (`temperature`), which affects how creative the AI's responses are.
 If the AI plays it too safe for you, turn it up.
 If the AI is too chaotic, turn it down.
 On KoboldAI, I find 0.5-0.7 a good balance for GPT-Neo and OPT.
-On oobabooga's text UI, I was able to get good results as high as 2.0 using larger Pythia models just as long as `top-k` is enabled (without it I get word salad).
+On Oobabooga's, I was able to get good results as high as 2.0 using larger Pythia models just as long as `top-k` is enabled (without it I get word salad).

 - **"Repetition penalty"** (`repetition_penalty`).
 If you find the AI repeating you or itself, turn it up and regenerate.
 If the AI starts spouting random garbage like a run-on sentence, turn it down and regenerate.
 Sometimes, you may want to tweak it just to give the AI a bit more diversity even if it isn't repeating a sentence.
-Back when I used KoboldAI I found 1.75-2.0 to be good for GPT-Neo 2.7B, 1.2 to be good for GPT-J, 1.1 to be good for OPT, and smaller values (between 1.0 to 1.1) to be good for Pythia Deduped.
+I found 1.5-2.0 to be good for GPT-Neo 2.7B, 1.2 to be good for GPT-J, 1.1 to be good for OPT, and smaller values (between 1.0 to 1.1) to be good for Pythia Deduped and LLaMA.

 - **"Context Tokens"** (KoboldAI) refers to how much of the conversation ("tokens") the AI will remember.
-[A token is about ~4 characters.](https://old.reddit.com/r/NovelAi/comments/nohvse/can_someone_explain_what_exactly_is_an_ai_token/) The max is 2,048 (about ~8,000-9,000 characters) for all models (excluding GPT-2), and while you can increase the maximum tokens beyond that, it is unsupported and will likely break.
+[A token is about ~4 characters.](https://old.reddit.com/r/NovelAi/comments/nohvse/can_someone_explain_what_exactly_is_an_ai_token/) The max is 2,048 (about ~8,000-9,000 characters) for all models (excluding GPT-2 and the latest RWKV models), and while you can increase the maximum tokens beyond that, it is unsupported and will likely break.

 - **"Output Length"** (`max_new_tokens`) is the upper limit of how long the AI's response can be, in tokens.